keboola/connection-docs/components/extractors/communication/ms-outlook/index.md

 #### User Name
 Your email address, for example: data@keboola.onmicrosoft.com

-#### Password
-Leave this field empty.
-The component will use oAuth 2.0 for authentication.

 #### IMAP Host
 Address of the IMAP server.
 Use outlook.office365.com for Office 365.